 Although Statistics Canada is not required to conduct a PIA as the information is used for non-administrative purposes, it was determined that a PIA would demonstrate due diligence and good stewardship of personal information and identify potential risks.

 In the context of data acquisition, the existence of a corporate PIA has facilitated the negotiation to satisfy the data provider that privacy risks have been identified and addressed.
+Supplements to the generic PIA are also developed for most administrative data acquisitions that involve personal information.

-PIAs are reviewed by the statistical programs, the Departmental Privacy Officer as well as other specialists, as required, and must be submitted to the Chief Statistician for approval.
+PIAs are reviewed by the statistical programs, the Chief Privacy Officer as well as other specialists, as required, and must be submitted to the Chief Statistician for approval.
 The collection, use or disclosure cannot take place until the PIA is approved by the Chief Statistician.
 The approved PIA is submitted to TBS and the Office of the Privacy Commissioner who may provide recommendations.

 e.
 Incident management